coleblackman/Caravel-SHA256-zenhplp/presentations/EChplpPresentation07.16.21.md

 ---

-# IO Example: SHA2
+# IO Example: SHA3-256

 *Unlike the previous example, this was written by Jean Cyr, not by us.
+We changed sections of the code to be compatible with the new die size requirements of the MPW Shuttle 2.0 and rewrote small sections for optimization.

 ---

+# SHA3 Keccak

+- Hashing algorithm (secure hashing algorithm series of functions)
+- Multi-step process based on manipulating the bits of the input data
+- Computing SHA3 hashes is a technique for Proof of Work in some cryptocurrencies

+---

+# SHA3-256 on Caravel (I/O)

+## INSERT CODE SNIPPET HERE

+---

+# SHA3-256 on Caravel (Optimizations)

+## INSERT CODE SNIPPET HERE

+---

+# SHA3-256 on Caravel (Images)

+## INSERT IMAGES OF HARDENING HERE

 ---